Search This Blog

 Add and whisk the yogurt, oil, flour(s) and baking powder.

-Pour it in the greased baking pans, and add the blueberries.
+Pour it in the greased baking pans, and drop the red berries on top.
 No need to mix, as they sink.

-Mix the topping ingredients, holding the red berries.
+Mix the topping ingredients, except the blueberries.
 Place dollops of the ricotta mixture on the surface.
-If it touches, fine, but the original recipe doesn't spread it, they drop it on.
-Add the cranberries last in the open areas.
+Add the blueberries across the top.

-Bake about 30 minutes until golden brown.
+Bake about 30-40 minutes until golden brown and the ricotta topping is solid.
 Dust with powdered sugar when you serve it.

 This is a nice breakfast cake.
 Not very desserty.